 What are the data sources?

-The base of all data is sourced directly from USACE districts’ public notice pages and PDFs.
+The base of all public notice data is sourced directly from USACE districts’ public notice pages and PDFs, or accessed via the USACE Regulatory Request Public Notice page.
 Most of the data is pulled from USACE documents using regular expressions (regex), a sequence of numbers and letters that specifies a match pattern in text, to match words that follow defined patterns.
 Some highlighted fields may contain AI generated language not found precisely in the original documents.
 Because all notices and texts do not follow an identical template, rigid formula-based approaches like regex fail.
 Using LLMs to process the text allows users to summarize and extract information without reading the text.
 Applying AI here allows users to extract information from texts that do not follow explicit patterns and identify notices more easily by generating summaries and flagging notices by categories.
 LLMs made available by OpenAI and Microsoft Azure are used for this purpose.
-Population metrics are sourced from the American Community Survey (2019-2015) at the Census Block Group level.
+Population metrics are sourced from the American Community Survey (2019-2023) 5-Year at the Census Block Group level.

 Note On Data Accuracy

 A sample of collected data has been tested for accuracy by the project team.
-However, not all data has been validated given the large quantity of permits available.
+However, not all data has been validated given the large quantity of projects available.
 Users of this dashboard should validate all data they intend to use in any analysis.
-If you find discrepancies between the dashboard and the original USACE documents, please reach out to us at info@climateprogramportal.org
+If you find discrepancies between the dashboard and the original USACE documents, please reach out to us at [email protected] or fill out the form at the bottom of the Overview page to report a project-specific or general error.

-At the top of the Dashboard, there are five Key Metrics.
+At the top of the Dashboard, there are four Key Metrics.

 Notices Tracked: The number of notices being tracked by the dashboard.